ricsanfre/pi-cluster/docs/_posts/2022-04-05-announcing-relase-1.3.md

 ### Release v1.2.0 - 2022-02-03

-New website (picluster.ricsanfre.com) and improvements in logging and monitoring solution
+Launched of this website (picluster.ricsanfre.com) and improvements in logging and monitoring solution

 #### Release Scope: